clinia/technical-test-frontend/README.md

 #### Data Fetching

 Services: `data/services.json`
+contains all the services a user can select.

 Form: `data/form.json`

-`Services`: contains all the services a user can select.

-`Form`: describes the form constructions that are possible.
+describes the form constructions that are possible.
 When a user selects a `service`, you will need to look for the right form description containing the `service` in it's property `services` and show the right title and inputs (with the right type and label) for the user to fill out.
 The form containing `*` in its services is used if no other form description contains the service the user selected.

-#### Bonus
+### Bonuses

 1. Instead of using the local `json` files, fetch the data using Next.js api routes.